A7ocin/FaceAnimator/README.md

 # FaceAnimator

-The aim of this project is to extend Maya with a plug-in for live, real-time facial animation, using images or video (webcam as well) of a face.
+The aim of this project is to extend Maya with a plug-in for live, real-time facial animation, using images or videos (from webcam as well) of a face.
 The 68 face landmarks are extracted using Dlib's face landmarks detector and mapped to a rigged 3D face model in Maya.
-It currently works just on Windows because it exploits WinSock2 socket library, but all the code can be easily ported on the other Oss.
+It currently works just on Windows because it exploits WinSock2 socket library, but all the code can be easily ported on the other OSs.

 ## Getting Started